ARTISTS

 Tehya Jennett (she/they) is a climate storyteller, award-winning filmmaker, and Green Producer for Stranded Astronaut Productions, an artist collective and production house focused on telling impactful stories.
 She is the Director of "Gen Z Mental Health: Climate Stories" (2022), which has screened for the UN and WHO, at COP27 and COP28, and at the Hawai'i International Film Festival.
 Tehya was selected as a 2024 Aspen Institute Future Leaders Climate Fellow, and is currently producing "Healing Lahaina", a documentary on the 2023 Lahaina wildfire.
 They have served as a LCOY Youth Delegate, an LA2050 Youth Ambassador, and a consultant on UNICEF publications, centering the importance of storytelling as a source of power in the discussion of climate justice.
 Most recently, Tehya was selected as a Creative in Residence at Painted Brain in Los Angeles and is currently exhibiting two artworks combining themes of climate emotions, material circularity, and socially engaged art practice.

-Kaden Bard Dawson was born in 1999 in Bisbee, a thriving creative community for artists and musicians.
+Kaden Bard Dawson is a thriving creative community for artists and musicians.
 They have been interested in art for as long as they can remember.
 At an early age, they enjoyed drawing and fabricating works of art from recycled material.
 Currently they reside in New York City.
 They have worked in painting, drawing, watercolor, ceramics, fashion, and mixed media.
 Over the past ten years they have focused specifically on photography as the medium of choice for the expression of their creativity.
 They enjoy both digital and film photography, as well as experimenting with alternative printmaking, specifically cyanotype printing.
 They are a well accomplished artist, receiving many honors and awards for their work.
 Their photography has appeared in numerous art galleries and exhibitions, and has frequently been published in digital and print magazines.

 Emily Pacheco is a multimedia artist working mainly in sculpture, illustration and textile design.
 Her work focuses on themes of playfulness, surrealism, humanity and texture and is largely created from repurposed materials.